Channel migrants: Thirty rescued as man dies off French coast

 The number of people who crossed the English Channel in small boats last year was three times the number for 2020.

 Figures compiled by the BBC show at least 28,431 migrants made the journey in 2021.
+Attempts to cross the Channel have continued this month, with 271 people reaching the Kent coast on Thursday alone, more than the entire number in January 2020.

+According to the local French news website La Voix du Nord, authorities nearby in Le Touquet prevented a crossing involving mainly Syrians, Afghans and Iranians and arrested two Syrian traffickers.